 with a one-time donation via Paypal

 I’m having a much better gardening year this year to last.
-Anyone following the blog for a while will know all about my veg gardening woes last year and the year before.
+Anyone following the website for a while will know all about my veg gardening woes last year and the year before.
 I think it’s primarily because the weather is not being kind to slugs.
 My tomato plants are playing a blinder, so much so I’ll probably have to re-home some.
 I’ve also discovered gorgeous new poppy in the ornamental garden (see Instagram account for a photo), which was a huge delight.
 On top of that I found evidence of bees staying in my bee hotel and my recently installed bird feeder is now feeding mummy and daddy blue tits who have a nest nearby.

 And for the cherry on this week’s post here’s some positive sustainable news items!